-The purpose of the Unitarian Universalist Congregation (UUC) Library is to provide all individuals in the congregation with carefully selected books and other materials to aid the individual in the pursuit of faith development as a Unitarian Universalist.
-The library is considered part of the LFD program.
+The purpose of the Unitarian Universalist Congregation (UUC) Library is to provide all individuals in the congregation with carefully selected books

 Because of the volume of publishing, as well as the limitations of space and budget, the library must have a selection policy with which to meet congregational interests and needs.
 This materials selection/collection development policy is used by staff in the selection of materials, and also serves to acquaint the congregation with the principles of selection.